-To define a service, game, or application that does not appear in the Service Name list, you have to first determine which port number or range of numbers is used by the application.
-You can usually determine this information by contacting the publisher of the application or user groups or newsgroups.
+To define a service, game, or application that does not appear in the Service Name list, first determine which port number or range of numbers the application uses.
+You can usually get this information by contacting the publisher of the application or user groups or newsgroups.

 - > To add a custom service: - 1.
-Select Advanced > Advanced Setup > Port Forwarding/Port Triggering. - Select the Port Forwarding radio button as the service type.
+Select Advanced > Advanced Setup > Port Forwarding/Port Triggering. - 2.
+Select Port Forwarding as the service type.